Ruth Maclennan and Treeline

 Sounds

-The soundtrack of the film Treeline will make use of field recordings recorded around the forests and trees where the footage is shot and offers a sweep across the globe plus the individual, multispecies, voices of particular forests and wooded environments.
+The soundtrack of the film Treeline made use of field recordings recorded around the forests and trees where the footage is shot and offers a sweep across the globe plus the individual, multispecies, voices of particular forests and wooded environments.

-Location sounds and voices such as birdsong, leaves rustling, tree felling, machines whirring, human and animal footsteps and voices, will be worked with alongside those sourced internationally to produce a polyphonic soundscape.
+Location sounds and voices such as birdsong, leaves rustling, tree felling, machines whirring, human and animal footsteps and voices, were worked with alongside those sourced internationally to produce a polyphonic soundscape.

 Biography